Michael Gove: Secretary of State for Education: 2010–2014

 During the Cameron–Clegg ministry, Gove was the subject of repeated criticism for alleged attempts to avoid the provisions of the Freedom of Information Act.
 The criticism surrounded Gove's use of various private email accounts to send emails that allegedly related to his departmental responsibilities.
 The allegations suggested that Gove and his advisers believed they could avoid their correspondence being subject to freedom of information requests, as they believed that their private email accounts were not subject to the Freedom of Information Act.
 In September 2011, the Financial Times reported that Gove had used an undisclosed private email account—called "Mrs Blurt"—to discuss government business with advisers.
 In March 2012 the Information Commissioner ruled that because emails the Financial Times had requested contained public information they could be the subject of a freedom of information request and ordered the information requested by the paper to be disclosed.
 It was also alleged by the Financial Times that Gove and his advisors had destroyed email correspondence in order to avoid freedom of information requests.
 The allegation was denied by Gove's department, which stated that deleting email was simply part of good computer housekeeping.

-In February 2012, when asked about the possibility of running for the Conservative Party leadership in the future, Gove said: "I'm constitutionally incapable of it.
+In February 2012, when asked about the possibility of standing for the Conservative Party leadership in the future, Gove said: "I'm constitutionally incapable of it.
 There's a special extra quality you need that is indefinable, and I know I don't have it.
 There's an equanimity, an impermeability and a courage that you need.
 There are some things in life you know it's better not to try."
 Nevertheless, a few months later, Michael Portillo backed Gove as a serious contender in a future Conservative Party leadership contest.

 In September 2012, Gove announced to the House of Commons an English Baccalaureate to replace GCSEs, comprising English, Maths, Science, together with a Humanities subject and language, to be first examined in 2017.
 The English Baccalaureate would cut back heavily on the use of classroom assessment and coursework, with exams at the end of the course in a return to an O-level style traditional qualification.
 The plans were dropped in February 2013, after a report by the Education Select Committee said the changes would mean "too much, too fast" and could threaten exam quality.

 In March 2013, 100 academics wrote an open letter arguing that Gove's curriculum placed too much emphasis upon memorisation of facts and rules over understanding, and would lead to more rote learning.
 Gove retorted that "there is good academia and bad academia".
 In response, one signatory to the letter opined that Gove suffered from a "blinkered, almost messianic, self-belief, which appears to have continually ignored the expertise and wisdom of teachers, head-teachers, advisers and academics, whom he often claims to have consulted".